 Straight off the bat, it is obvious that getting 130 marks in Verbal or Quantitative section is a poor score.
-An average score is anywhere between 149-153 marks for both the sections according to ETS.
-In Verbal section, you may rank anywhere between 43rd to 61st percentile if you score the average marks.
+An average score is anywhere between 149-153 marks in each section according to ETS.
+In Verbal section, you may rank anywhere between 43rd to 61st percentile if you score average marks.
 In Quantitative section, you may rank anywhere between 35th to 51st percentile for the same marks.

-What we can understand is that scoring higher in Verbal doesn’t necessarily mean you have a great percentile when compared to the Verbal section.
+What we can understand is that, scoring higher in Quantitative section doesn’t necessarily mean you have a great percentile when compared to the Verbal section.
 So we break down both the sections separately to analyze what would be a good score.

 For the Verbal section, scoring between 159-162 will put your percentiles in the 80s.
 This is a really good score for the Verbal section, especially as the Indians usually struggle here.